Light

 }

 A composite index is an index that references multiple properties.
-This will speed up queries that filter or sort on both properties.
-In EdgeDB, this is accomplished by indexing on a tuple of properties.
+This can speed up queries that filter, order, or group on both properties.

 Copy